mlapps/lightning-getting-started-docs/README.md

 3. Run, test and deploy

-We have chosen to guide you in creating a fully functioning game called `Tic Tac Toe`, for those unfamiliar with the game i suggest checking out: https://en.wikipedia.org/wiki/Tic-tac-toe
+We have chosen to guide you in creating a fully functioning game called `Tic Tac Toe`, for those unfamiliar with the game I suggest checking out: https://en.wikipedia.org/wiki/Tic-tac-toe

 ---